-Pastoral care is an essential part of our school ethos and all members of staff play an active part in our pupils’ wellbeing.
+Pastoral care is an essential part of our school ethos.
+Every staff member has an active role to play in our pupils’ wellbeing.

-Good citizenship is further enhanced by our PSHEE (Personal, Social, Health and Economic Education) programme that runs throughout the school, regular assemblies and our close relationship with our local church.
+Children learn the ways of good citizenship through our PSHEE (Personal, Social, Health and Economic Education) programme that runs throughout the school and during our regular assemblies.

-Each pupil from Year 3 onwards is assigned to one of our four houses (Austen, Calthorpe, Nightingale and Wellesley) and this system provides a framework for all our pupils to develop a sense of togetherness.
-Helping others, both within school and in the wider community, is an integral feature of school life.
+The House system encourages pupils to develop a sense of team work, build new friendships and help each other.
+Kindness and helping others, both within school and in the wider community, is an integral feature of school life.

 House points are awarded to recognise academic and sporting achievements, contributions to school life and for showing kindness, empathy and respect to others.